GorbatovNikolay/DjangoProject/docs/technical_requirements.md

-The program provides two types of users: a user (he is both the author and the content consumer) and a guest (can only see the home page (feed), cannot like and see pictures, and visit the user's page).
+The program provides two types of users: a user (he is both the author and the content consumer) and a guest (can only see the authorization page, cannot like and see pictures, and visit the user's page).

 ## 2.2.
 Registration

 The user registration process begins at the login page.
-Here the user can register, log in as a registered user or continue as a guest
+Here the user can register, log in as a registered user or change the forgotten password.
-(in this case there should be a registration offer with a link to the login page on the main page).

 During the initial registration the user must enter:

 * email - required, unique field
 * password - required field

-After entering email the user receives by email a unique link to the profile page.
+After entering email gets to the profile settings page.

-On the profile page the user can fill in the following fields:
+On that page the user can fill in the following fields:

 * account name - required, unique field
 * first name of the user - optionally